Hitori-Bocchi/GSMFormer/README.md

 Paper link:

 ## 1. Environment Preparation
-Before you start to train or test the model, please install suitable pytorch.
+Before you start to train or test the model, please install necessary packages accroding to the requirements.txt.
-'''
-pip install -r requirements.txt
-'''

 ## 2. Training preparation